Negative churn and the formula to achieve it

 What is negative churn, and why is it good?

 Before diving deep into the definition of negative churn, it’s important to understand the churn rate concept first.
-Churn rate is an essential metric in the subscription industry, as it measures the number of consumers who have canceled your service versus your total clientele.
+Churn rate is an essential metric in the subscription industry, as it measures customer retention, or the number of consumers who have canceled your service versus your total clientele.

-Churn is calculated by subtracting the expansion MRR from the churned MRR and dividing it by the starting MRR.
+Getting those churn calculations can be tricky.
+As we explain in another post, churn is calculated by subtracting the expansion MRR from the revenue churn of that month and dividing it by the starting MRR.

-Net Churn = (Churned MRR - Expansion MRR) / Starting MRR
+(Churned MRR - Expansion MRR) / Starting MRR = Net Negative Churn Rate

 Churned MRR: 2 subscription cancellations = $40